MudHolland/SSG-portfolio/readme.md

 This portfolio has grown alongside my professional journey:

 - Started as a simple HTML/CSS website
-- Evolved into a categorized collection of case studies and articles
+- Evolved into a categorized collection of personal projects, case studies and articles
 - Implemented a template-based system for consistent content management
 - Added dynamic features while maintaining static site benefits
 - Integrated modal image viewing and responsive design